zuhairbhatti/finch/README.md

     This will start the React app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-2. Start the Node.js development server:
+2. Start the Node.js development server, may be easier to do in a split terminal:

     bashCopy code